 Based on the considerable number of brute-force attacks I’ve had on social media over the years, the added security confers a peace of mind that is totally worth the set up!
 After I completed this process, I deleted all the passwords I had stored in the Chrome browser and iCloud Keychain. 🙂

 Do you use a password manager?
-Let me know in the comments below!
+Drop me a comment your questions and thoughts below!